215 Henderson Road

 trail riding is supposed to be fun/relaxing and not another job.
 We already have one of those so we can pay for this.

-Each one of our horses carries an AVID Microchip for their protection and safety.
-These are implanted by our
+Each one of my horses carries an AVID Microchip for their protection and safety.
+These are implanted by my

 personal vet (invisible/painless/permanent/tamper-resistant), can be registered nationally and traceable, forever.

 This provides a foolproof way to protect your next horse and undeniably proves the exact identity of each horse...

 Each one of my horses available for sale is officially registered with papers from the Tennessee Walking Horse

 Breeders and Exhibitors Association and/or the Spotted Saddle Horse Breeders and Exhibitors Association.

 I have those official registration papers and signed transfers in hand for each and every horse I offer.